AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_android.md

 5. Send messages between the users.
    <img src="https://web-cdn.agora.io/docs-files/1637562770527" style="zoom:50%;" />

-## Next steps
+## Next Step

 In a production context, the best practice is for your app to retrieve the token used to log in to Agora.
-To see how to implement a server that generates and serves tokens on request, see [Token]().
+To see how to implement a server that generates and serves tokens on request, see [Token](./agora_chat_user_token).

 ## See also